GSStnb/docs/ref/draw-prefs.rst

     - Text & position:
     - Extension lines:
     - Dimension lines, arrows & ticks:
     - Format units: setting for linear and angular dimensions.
 These settings are independent of the preference defined in the :ref:`Drawing Prefences <draw-prefs>`.
+Format and precision are described in **Fundamentals** in the :ref:`Units <units>` section.

 .. table::
     :widths: 30, 70